Step by Step Guide to Become a Stock Broker in India

 • At least two years of work experience in a stockbroking business is necessary for a Bachelor’s degree in finance.

-• In order to become a sub-broker (before becoming a broker), a person must have completed class 12.
+• To become a sub-broker (before becoming a broker), a person must have completed class 12.

-• In order to participate, you must be at least 21 years old.
+• To participate, you must be at least 21 years old.

-• Aspiring stockbrokers should have a background in one of the following: commerce, business administration, economics.
+• Aspiring stockbrokers should have a background in one of the following: commerce, business administration, and economics.

 • There are a variety of postgraduate degrees available, including an MBA in Financial Markets, an MA in Business Administration, or a PhD in Commerce or Economics.